jmhthethird/jmhthethird.github.io/_posts/2017-07-12-ansible-check_mode.markdown

 ---
 Yesterday I discovered the Ansible flag `check_mode`.
 Super useful in my case!

 I was doing some interfacing with applications in Ansible.
-Specifically I was using a shell command to ask an application for its id then storing that in a variable.
+Specifically, I was using a shell command to ask an application for its id then storing that in a variable.

 That looked something like this:
 {% highlight yaml %}